So far I haven’t been able to figure out what caused either debut, though. Maybe you guys can help me out?

 Usage of the name increased again in 1894, which is the year Corbett defended his title against boxer Charley Mitchell.

-Corbett ultimately lost the title to Bob Fitzsimmons in 1897.
+Jim Corbett ultimately lost the title in 1897, to Bob Fitzsimmons.

 Here’s the format: “Girl name(s), number of baby girls; Boy name(s), number of baby boys.”
 Keep in mind that the raw numbers aren’t too trustworthy for about the first six decades, though.
 (More on that in a minute.)